-In fact, when we give tzedakah, we lose nothing but gain eternal blessings.
+When we give tzedakah, we lose nothing, but gain eternal blessings.
 Think of this the next time you are asked to give.
-Who's really getting the benefit?
+Who’s really getting the benefit?
 The giver or the receiver?
-In God's economy, the giver is the receiver of His benevolence more than the beneficiary.
+In God’s economy, the giver is the receiver of His benevolence just as much, if not more, than is the beneficiary.

 With prayers for shalom, peace,